 Tom is the founder of Water@Work and currently serves as the Chairman of the Board, focusing on casting vision and Board development.
 He is a civil engineer by training and repeat entrepreneur, inventor, and philanthropist.
 He is author of the book Thirsty for Christ and CEO of Greenlight, LLC.

 Jim is the VP of Platform & Technology at SAP America.
 He is responsible for database and analytics software license sales.
 He is extremely dedicated to W@W and currently serves as our Board President.

-Melissa is an entrepreneur and award winning CPA.
+Melissa is an entrepreneur and award winning CPA with over 20 years of experience in the financial industry.
 She owns her own accounting and tax firm in Atlanta and loves serving small businesses and non-profit organizations.

 Kevin brings 30 years of experience as an Operational CFO, CPA with the “Big Four” and Private Equity Firms and has a proven track record of improving financial performance and building world-class finance and accounting organizations.
 He currently is the CFO at Aptean and has served on W@W's board since 2015.